canonical/charm-relation-interfaces/interfaces/profiling/v0/README.md

 This interface can be used by an application able to ingest profiling data to expose the ingestion endpoint(s) to any application able to push into them.

+The reference implementation of this interface (v0) can be found at [this address](https://github.com/canonical/pyroscope-k8s-operator/blob/main/coordinator/lib/charms/pyroscope_coordinator_k8s/v0/profiling.py).

 ## Direction

 This interface implements a provider/requirer pattern.
 As is customary, the provider is the server